If You Burn In A Tanning Bed Can You Tan The Next Day?

 How long will the symptoms of a tanning bed burn last?

-The symptoms of a tanning bed burn can last for between 3-5 days, but it will take longer for your skin to actually heal.
+The symptoms of a tanning bed burn can last 3-5 days, but the skin will take longer to heal.

 Why do I burn and not develop a tan?